18F/18f.gsa.gov/_styleguide/subpages/blog-components.md

 ### Post previews

 Post previews are seen on the home page of [18f.gsa.gov](https://18f.gsa.gov/) and at the bottom of every blog post for example, [this post](https://18f.gsa.gov/2017/03/21/nasa-journey-with-us-web-design-standards/).
-This feature provides the user a preview of a blog that includes the publish date, title, an excpert, a link to the full post, and tags.
+This feature provides the user a preview of a blog that includes the publish date, title, an excerpt, a link to the full post, and tags.

 ### Blog tags